reruo321/OS-Self-Study/_Appendix/Linux/Identifier/README.md

 Without the SUID, a process cannot know the UID of another process, since there is no standard and reliable system call to explicitly get it.
 Moreover, it also prevents a user from messing things up in the system.
 Imagine a novice who spams her privilege with setuid-root programs and ruins all the whole system!
 Users should have lower privileges as much as possible for safety, and the SUID does good work here.

 ### Functions
 Various functions to set the process UIDs are provided by the Standard C library and Linux.
-They may have UID, EUID, RUID, or which as their parameters.
+They may have UID, EUID, or RUID as their parameters.

 Note: I'll specify process's UIDs from parameters with an underline, like: <ins>UID</ins>.